Our Complaints Co-ordinator is: Andrea Campbell

-It is recognised that parents will, from time to time, have normal and legitimate concerns about the progress, achievement, behaviour or welfare of their son or daughter.
+It is recognised that parents will, from time to time, have normal and legitimate concerns about the progress, achievement, behaviour or welfare of their child.
 Parents are encouraged to make those concerns known to staff so that they can be addressed in partnership with the academy.

 Almost invariably, the sooner such concerns are raised the easier it is for an appropriate resolution to be found.
 A concern or complaint may be raised with any member of staff.
-This would normally be your child’s Tutor or Learning Manager.
+This would normally be your child’s Tutor or Head of Year.

 That person will try and resolve the matter or will refer you to the appropriate person.
 The member of staff will make a written record of all concerns and complaints and the date on which they were received.
 If the matter cannot be resolved within 3 school days or in the event that you are not satisfied, you will be advised to proceed to make a formal complaint using the online form here.